 Energy is all around us, and it follows precise natural laws.
 The universe has a bountiful supply of energy, and it can neither be created nor destroyed.
 The energy takes various forms such as kinetic or potential energy along with a wide range of properties and formulas.
 Our planet’s energy comes from external and internal sources.
 The sun is the main external source of the planet’s energy driving specific systems like the weather and climate.
 Internal sources of earth’s energy include rotational energy from the spinning of the earth and geothermal energy from radioactive isotopes.

-What is geothermal energy?
-As the name suggests, Geo means earth and thermal means heat.
-So geothermal energy is heat extracted from below the surface of the earth and used for various activities such as heating, cooling, bathing and therapeutic applications.
+So, what is geothermal energy?
+As the name suggests, Geo means earth, and thermal means heat.
+So geothermal energy is heat extracted from below the surface of the earth and used for various activities such as heating, cooling, bathing, and therapeutic applications.

 When the formation of the earth occurred 4.5 billion years ago, different processes were triggered into motion that resulted in the interior of the earth becoming a lot hotter than the surface.
 The evidence of the extremely high temperatures below is seen by the volcanic eruptions, and geysers experienced around the world.

 Many homeowners are taking advantage of the abundant geothermal heat by installing innovative heating and cooling systems that are able to keep them warm in winter and cool in summer, cut back on their utility bills by up to 50% and save Mother Nature from pollution.

 While the advantages of geothermal energy are plenty, it’s a good idea to acquaint yourself with the downsides.
 This will help you formulate countermeasures upfront to avoid inconveniences that come along with them.
 Here are some of the disadvantages of geothermal energy.

 1. Geothermal energy has high initial capital costs